SVLTco/Spont-Website/README.md

 Spont is focus around using a cloud driven database architecture that serves up a geo-location services to users.

-This app allows you to quickly and _selectively_ notify your friends, family, acquaintances, and even co-workers of where you are!
+This app allows you to quickly and _selectively_ notify your friends, family, acquaintances, and others of where you are!